dawg/site/guide/troubleshooting.md

 ## I Received An Unknown Error
 `Vusic` is a stateful application that could very easily enter a weird state.
 Given that `Vusic` is still a work in progress, this is even more likely.
 If you receive an unexpected error, the best solution is to reload the application.
 Go to `View` > `Reload` or use the keyboard shortcut (defaults to `Ctrl+R`).
 If you can, make sure to save your work before exiting.

-We are also in the progress of creating an error reporting mechanism that will automatically send reports to us in the event of that an unexpected arises.
+We are also in the progress of creating an error reporting mechanism that will automatically send reports to us in the event that an unexpected arises.
 Until then, [submit an issue on GitHub](https://github.com/dawg/vusic/issues) or use our current error reporting system in [Feature Requests & Bug Reporting](/guide#feature-requests-&-error-reporting) if you do not have a GitHub account.